ntucker/anansi/packages/webpack-config-anansi/README.md

 ### babelLoader

-Override any babel loader specific options
+Override any babel loader specific options.

+### cssModuleOptions

+Customize how cssmodules work.

+See https://github.com/webpack-contrib/css-loader#object for list of options

 ### sassResources